dsokol101/Shape/README.md

 the area method in the Rectangle class calculates the area.

 In our example, we saw that the Shape class's area function is called.
-In general, the base class's function is called unless the function is declared to be virtual (next time.)
+In general, the base class's function is called unless the function is declared to be virtual.
+If the keyword virtual is used on the function in the parent class, this will cause "late binding" and the actual class's function will be called.